bioinfo-chru-strasbourg/howard/README.md

 translates files in multiple formats (e.g. vcf, tsv, Parquet), generates variants statistics, and provides a graphical user interface.

+HOWARD defines pipelines, which are a list of steps containing multiple operations (either annotation, calculation and prioritization).

 HOWARD annotation tool is primarily based on a built-in Parquet annotation method and external tools such as BCFTOOLS, ANNOVAR, snpEff, Exomiser, and Splice (see documentation, automatically downloaded if needed).